Best Turntables Under $300

 Who it's for

 Someone who wants to start playing records today without thinking about preamps, cartridges, or setup steps.
-This is the safest pick in the under-$150 range.
+This is the safest pick in the entry-level range.

 Pros